Strong environmental stewardship

 Annual & Sustainability Report

-- To ensure science-based no net loss of species or habitat diversity as a result of any mining operations;
+To ensure science-based no net loss of species or habitat diversity as a result of mining operations.

 Chalice’s low impact exploration program in the Julimar State Forest uses specialist diamond drill rigs with a small footprint and does not involve any mechanised clearing of vegetation or excavation.